cetteup/GameserverLister/README.md

 ## Required tools

-The server list retrieval for both GameSpy-games and Battlefield: Bad Company 2 requires external tools.
-In order to retrieve GameSpy servers, you need to set up [gslist](http://aluigi.altervista.org/papers.htm#gslist).
-Retrieval of a list of game servers for Battlefield: Bad Company 2 requires [ealist](http://aluigi.altervista.org/papers.htm#others-net).
-Both `gslist` and `ealist` were developed by Luigi Auriemma.
+The server list retrieval for GameSpy-games requires an external tool.
+In order to retrieve GameSpy servers, you need to set up [gslist](http://aluigi.altervista.org/papers.htm#gslist). `gslist` was developed by Luigi Auriemma.

 ## Supported games